zzzprojects/Bulk-Operations/docs2/pages/getting-started/overview.md

 - PostgreSQL
 - SQLite

-It’s easy to use, and easy to customize.
+It's easy to use, and easy to customize.